jeremytammik/tbc/a/2019_cefsharp_roundtrip.md

 **Question:** I need to obtain the coordinates for Revit MEP FabricationParts.
 All of the elements I get have a `Location` property, but not all of them have either a `LocationPoint` or a `LocationCurve`.
-More specifically, only for `Pipe` elements am I able to get `XYZ` values through the `LocationCurve`.
+More specifically, I am only able to get `XYZ` values through the `LocationCurve` for `Pipe` elements.
 Elements such as Threadolet, Elbow, Weld and Fishmouth don't have either a `LocationPoint` or a `LocationCurve`.

 **Answer:** Three options that can be used on almost all BIM elements are: